Photo of education administrators

 Estimated Cost

-$1,632 per unit plus fees before scholarships; visit Graduate Cost of Attendance for more details
+$1,726 per course unit, plus fees (doesn't include scholarships; visit Graduate Cost of Attendance for more details)

 Teaching Modality

-Online; all enrolled credential candidates must reside in California
+Online; candidates must reside in California when they begin the program

 Course Meeting Times